MikeyMoonBeam/FallofLondon/Elysium.md

         * Echo wishes to engage her in conversations about feminism, mysticism and her views on the prince
         * Osric sounds her out about her working for him on a more

 ## Discussions

 What to do

 * Mina happily confesses to the murder of the doctor.
 Surprised that she wasn't asked about it.
-Tells the players that Ophelia requested it
+Tells the players that Ophelia requested it, as the
 * Ophelia shrugs and walks away
-* Echo will high-light the amusing results of the escapades near borough market.
-Showing the
+* Echo will high-light the amusing results of the escapade*s near borough market.
+Showing a set of videos.
-* Anthony Smith is giddy - not sure why he is here.
+* Mark Gardner is giddy - not sure why he is here.
+* Locate Hamish, who is talking to Echo

-## Unveiling
+## General Business

+* Wolfgang Finally opens the elysium - the first elysium of all
+* Introduces Hamish - envoy from Edinburgh
+* Hamish talks about Mithras worship and makes a snide remark about the grandeur of the past
+* Constitutes the Primogen
+    * Osric
+    * Mina
+    * Lacrima
+    * Michel

 ### Blood Hunt

+Echo - Highlights that Mark must die

-Wolfgang highlights the offense of Anthony's embrace
+Wolfgang highlights the offense of Mark's embrace

+What do the players do

+#### Lights out!

+Vampire hunters